EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 CDIC insured✅ Yes✅ Yes✅ Yes✅ Yes

-Bottom line: EQ Bank offers the most complete product lineup among Canadian online banks — savings accounts, TFSAs, RRSPs, FHSAs, GICs across all terms, and the EQ Bank Card.
-Neo Financial has a higher potential savings rate (if your balance qualifies for the top tier) but no GICs, no RRSP, and no FHSA.
-Tangerine has a larger branch-like network but significantly lower everyday savings rates.
+Bottom line: EQ Bank offers the most complete product lineup among Canadian online banks — savings, TFSAs, RRSPs, FHSAs, GICs across all terms, and the EQ Bank Card.
+Neo Financial has a higher potential savings rate at the top tier (3.00% on $20K+) but no GICs, no RRSP, and no FHSA.
+Tangerine has a larger digital footprint but significantly lower everyday rates.
 The Big Six banks offer everything but pay much less on deposits.
+Many savvy Canadians use EQ Bank + Wealthsimple together: EQ Bank for savings and GICs, Wealthsimple for investing.

 ✅ EQ Bank Pros & Cons — Full Summary